KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 ### Supporting Metrics (Drivers of MAP Growth)
-The following six metrics directly influence the North Star Metric and form the analytical framework for this project:
+The following three metrics directly influence the North Star Metric and form the analytical framework for this project:

 - User Conversion Rate - Percentage of users who view products and complete a purchase
 - 7-Day Activation Rate - Percentage of new users making their first purchase within 30 days
 - 90-Day Cohort Retention - Percentage of first-time buyers who return to purchase within 90 days
-- Multi-Product Engagement Rate - Percentage of users purchasing from multiple product categories
-- Power User Ratio - Percentage of users making 3+ purchases within 90 days
-- Time Between Purchases – Shorter cycles = more frequent revenue.
-- Revenue per Active User (RPAU) - Average revenue generated per purchasing user

 ## 2. Data Structure and Overview